 This person asks:

-Can you get both in one, or, at least to get started, with regards to advise, should these two different interests be handled by one adviser or separated ?
+Can you get both in one or, at least to get started, with regards to advice, should these two different interests be handled by one adviser or separated?

 To which I replied:

 I’d offer a slightly different take on your division.
 To me, there are two types of advisors:

 - The person who wants to invest your money for you takes a % of your invested assets each year, and for whom the financial planning is ancillary.
 The financial planning is a loss leader for the assets under management fee that he will get every year from you.
 There’s a big discussion going on in the financial planning industry about the role of financial planning as it relates to getting people to invest their assets with financial planners.
 The planning runs from “invest your money with me!
 Goodbye!” which you’ll get at any of the strip mall “financial advisory” firms (you can probably figure out the names of the firms to whom I refer).
 They’re giddy when you buy 5.9% front loaded mutual funds and then pay 1-2% of your assets each year on the back end.
 The other end of the gamut are the firms who will still take some percentage of your assets under management each year but will go through an entire financial planning process with you, covering estate planning, tax planning, financial management, and the like, minus teaching you about investing, since that’s what they want you to think they can do better.

 - The person who won’t manage your money and will do the entire gamut of financial planning, including teaching you how to invest your own money.
 This is what I do, so I have an obvious bias, which I’ll explain shortly.
 In general, these people either don’t want to deal with the hassle of the regulatory requirements associated with having a broker-dealer relationship and investing your money for you (which is not insignificant) or they don’t feel like managing someone else’s money is in the best interest of their clients.